 - ASUS ZenBook 13

 An excellent work machine for writers is also a perfect laptop for completing your everyday needs and boosting your productivity.
-So here is the reviews of the most powerful, portable and convenient laptops for writers.
+So here are the reviews of the most powerful, portable, and convenient laptops for writers.

 1. Apple MacBook Pro – Best overall laptop for writers

 OK, let’s go right in at the deep end.
-This machine is a monster (in the good way), but everything comes with a price, right?
+The Apple MacBook Pro is a monster (in a good way), but everything comes with a price, right?
 If you want the best laptops for writing, you better be willing to splurge.
 There is no getting around it, it’s expensive, but an amazing machine.

 If you want to invest in the best equipment for your business, this is the machine.
 It is a top-end laptop that carries a premium price.
-If you plan to use your laptop for only writing, then there is no doubt that the Apple MacBook Pro is probably overkill.
-However, if you also take photos and high definition videos, then this will make your editing a breeze.
+If you plan to use your laptop for only writing, then there is no doubt that the Apple MacBook Pro is probably overkilling it a little.
+However, if you also take photos and high-definition videos, then this will make your editing a breeze.

 The Apple MacBook Pro is certainly the best laptop for writers and photographers.

-If your writing laptop needs to go places with you, the Apple MacBook Pro weighs just about 4.3 pounds.
+If your writing laptop needs to go places with you, the Apple MacBook Pro weighs just about 3.6 pounds (that’s almost a whole lb less than its predecessor).
 With a thickness of 16.2mm, this amazing writing machine is ultra-thin and very easy to carry.

-The battery clocks in with an awesome 10 hours of battery life per charge, more than enough to do a day’s work in a coffee shop or sipping mojitos by a pool in Cuba.
-And depending on the configuration you buy, it has either 256GB or 512GB internal SSD flash included, but this can be added to up to 4TB if required.
+The battery clocks in with an awesome 17 hours of battery life per charge, more than enough to do a day’s work in a coffee shop or sipping mojitos by a pool in Cuba.
+And depending on the configuration you buy, it has either 1TB or 512GB internal SSD flash included, but this can be added to up to 8TB if required.

 And of course, one final thing I have to mention is the screen.
-One thing Apple are amazing at are screens.
-The eye-wateringly gorgeous retina display with 3072‑by‑1920 native resolution at 226 pixels per inch.
+One thing Apple is amazing at is screens.
+The eye-wateringly gorgeous liquid retina XDR display 3024 by 1964 pixels with ProMotion technology for adaptive refresh rates up to 120Hz, and up to 1000 nits sustained (full-screen) brightness, 1600 nits peak brightness.

 So in summary, if the price does not matter, this is the market leader and you cannot go wrong with this computer.
 Apple’s MacBook can really handle any type of task, especially related to writing and blogging.